AnyaVeselova/my-learning-journey-blog/src/blog/2023-05-01-meme-picker.md

   on Scrimba.
 I followed the module's lessons and accomplished some stretch goals. .
 author: Anna Veselova
+repoName: Meme-generator
 date: 2023-05-01T16:36:13.536Z
 tags:
   - post
 image: /assets/blog/meme-picker.png
-imageAlt: A snippet of the project,
+imageAlt: 'A snippet of the project,'
-repoName: twimba-clone-project
 ---

 _**What I learned following through the module:**_